 Installed size (on reference hardware): 0.65 MB, 85 files

-Dependencies (build time detected): 00-dirtree autoconf automake bash binutils bzip2 cf coreutils diffutils findutils gawk gcc glibc gpm grep imake libice libx11 libxau libxcb linux-header make net-tools perl perl-gettext sed slang sysfiles tar texinfo xorgproto
+Dependencies (build time detected): 00-dirtree autoconf automake binutils cf coreutils diffutils findutils gawk gpm grep imake libice libx11 libxau libxcb linux-header make net-tools perl perl-gettext sed slang sysfiles tar texinfo xorgproto

 Installed files (on reference hardware):